A summer camp unlike any other in southeastern CT!

 FOOD: Lunch and two snacks will be provided

-SCHOLARSHIPS: Camp Tuition Scholarships may be available (contact Director)
+SCHOLARSHIPS: Camp Tuition Scholarships are available upon Registration (contact Director for more information)

 The following registration forms can be mailed, emailed or submitted online: